 I was amused to catch, in a blast of orders, Picard saying “Using print-out only, notify all decks to prepare for maximum acceleration.”
 Then we have Worf walk through engineering, and we see him talking to a nameless character, and then return to the bridge.
 Only then does the Enterprise dart away from Q’s energy barrier.
 And it’s after all this that Picard gives the order to separate the saucer, so there’s more scenes of families making their way through the ship.
 Just imagine if they kept up that protocol for every episode.

 In a similar way, the “first officer has to protect the captain” protocol does justify getting Riker doing stuff early in each episode so that the wise captain can show up and solve things at the end.
 But just like the whole printout and saucer separation nonsense, dealing with all those protocols in every episode would really drag things down.

-I remember, when seeing the cheesy sets for the Farpoint Station and the Bandi city, getting a familiar feeling of, “Oh, these planet sets are just like TOS,” but Data’s holodeck nature program looked so much more realistic, it showed me what they could do if they really tired.
+I remember, when seeing the cheesy sets for the Farpoint Station and the Bandi city, getting a familiar feeling of, “Oh, these planet sets are just like TOS,” but Data’s holodeck nature program looked so much more realistic, it showed me what they could do if they really tried.

 I can see how Tasha Yar was delivering lines that by the end of the season would come more commonly from Worf, diminishing the point of her character.

 I enjoyed seeing the awkwardness at the beginning of Dr. Crusher’s friendship with Picard, and I can see why TNG really started to gel for me after Gates McFadden returned.

 I remember being very interested in the Riker/Data relationship.
 Their meeting on the holodeck was a sign the series would take on more of an ensemble tone, very different from classic Trek.
 And the scene with “The Admiral” was just right.